 What Happens If Your Used Car Is a Lemon?

-The Texas Lemon Law specifically covers consumers who purchase or lease motor vehicles at retail from a Texas dealer, and those entitled to enforce the terms of the manufacturer’s warranty.
+The Texas Lemon Law specifically covers consumers who purchase or lease motor vehicles at retail from a Texas dealer.
 Often times a used car’s warranty has long since expired.

 “In the event the manufacturer’s warranty has expired, it’s possible the consumer may still be able to force the manufacturer to repair the vehicle as long as the problems were complained of to an authorized dealership of the manufacturer while the vehicle was still under the manufacturer’s warranty,” Ross said.